Research centers and facilities

 World-class facilities to meet your research needs

-In addition to its 12 academic departments, the College of Science and Engineering oversees more than a dozen research centers and institutes that bring scholars from diverse disciplines together for research collaboration.
+In addition to its 12 academic departments, the College of Science and Engineering oversees dozens of research centers and institutes that bring scholars from diverse disciplines together for research collaboration.
+These include:

 BioTechnology Institute (BTI)